NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 - Press keys that trigger gizmos' actions

-- Save the current state of a stopped game (maybe not???)
+- Save the current state of a stopped game

-- Load and display a saved game state (maybe not???)
+- Load and display a saved game state

 - Go to editor mode

 - Exit the application

-\newpage

 ## Use cases